 Generally speaking, you should return any unused loan money that you don’t need right away to avoid taking out more in loans than you really need.
 But if you need to keep it, make sure you spend the money wisely.

-Whatever you do, “don’t go buy a car or go on spring break with [your student loan refund],” says Orsolini.
+Whatever you do, “don’t go buy a car or go on spring break with [your student loan refund],” Orsolini said.
 If you’re spending federal loan money, a $10 pizza today at 6.5% APR will cost close to $20 to pay off in 20 years.

 Do that math for thousands of dollars in student loans.
-Make your best effort to limit any flexible, frivolous or impulsive spending to money you don’t have to pay back with interest.
+Make your best effort to limit any flexible, frivolous or impulsive spending so you don’t have to pay that back with interest.

 How you handle your student loan refund may also depend on what kind of loan it is — unsubsidized or subsidized.